QuickBooks Blog

 When to use trial balances

-A trial balance plays a major role in the accounting cycle, notably at the end of an accounting period before generating financial statements.
+A trial balance plays a key role in the accounting cycle by verifying the accuracy of your ledger before generating financial statements.
+It helps ensure your books are in balance, flagging potential issues early in the process.

 The accounting cycle and the eight steps involved.

-Most accounting software will let you generate a trial balance at any point in time to allow you to assess the current state of your accounts.
+Most accounting software will let you generate a trial balance at any point in time to allow you to assess the current state of your accounts and spot discrepancies before they become larger issues.

 Pros and cons of a trial balance